apache/spark/docs/running-on-mesos.md

   <td>(none)</td>
   <td>
     Same as <code>spark.mesos.constraints</code> except applied to drivers when launched through the dispatcher.
-By default, all resource offers will be accepted.
+By default, all offers with sufficient resources will be accepted.
   </td>
 </tr>
 <tr>